St Neot, Cornwall: Parish Church of St Neot

 The original dedication may have been to 'St Anietus', with whom the Saxon Neot has been confused.
-In the 11th century a small monastery existed here; the early medieval church building (of which the tower remains) must have been smaller than the one in existence today.
-Rebuilding in granite was undertaken in the 15th century and the fine stained-glass windows are from about 1500.
-The stained glass is partly original and partly from a restoration done by John Hedgeland, c.
-1830.
+In the 11th century a small monastery stood here; the early medieval church building (of which the tower remains) must have been smaller than the current church.
+Rebuilding in granite was undertaken in the 15th century, and the stained-glass windows – described as "high quality" by Historic England – are from about 1500.
+The church was designated as Grade I listed in 1987.

-There are 16 windows of 15th- or 16th-century workmanship unless indicated: 1: the Creation window; 2: the Noah window; 3: the Borlase window; 4: the Martyn window; 5: the Motton window; 6: the Callawy window; 7: the Tubbe and Callawy window; 8: an armorial window (Hedgeland); 9: the St George window (15th century); 10: the St Neot window (12 episodes from the legend); 11: the Young Women's window (four saints with the 20 donors below); 12: the Wives' window (Christ and three saints with the 20 donors below); 13: the Harris window; 14: the Redemption window (Hedgeland); 15: the Acts window (Hedgeland); 16: the chancel window depicts the Last Supper (Hedgeland; copied from the earliest representation in the British Museum).
+The stained glass is partly original and partly from restoration in the 1820s, which was designed by John Hedgeland and painted by James Nixon, both of London.
+The 16 windows are as follows; they are of 15th- or 16th-century workmanship unless indicated.
+1: the Creation window; 2: the Noah window; 3: the Borlase window; 4: the Martyn window; 5: the Motton window; 6: the Callawy window; 7: the Tubbe and Callawy window; 8: an armorial window (Hedgeland); 9: the St George window (15th century); 10: the St Neot window (12 episodes from the legend); 11: the Young Women's window (four saints with the 20 donors below); 12: the Wives' window (Christ and three saints with the 20 donors below); 13: the Harris window; 14: the Redemption window (Hedgeland); 15: the Acts window (Hedgeland); 16: the chancel window, which depicts the Last Supper (Hedgeland; copied from the earliest representation in the British Museum).

 Nearby is the holy well of St Neot.
 Legend tells that the well contained three fish, and an angel told St Neot that as long as he ate no more than one fish a day, their number would never decrease.
 At a time St Neot fell ill, and his servant went and cooked two of the fish; upon finding this, St Neot prayed for forgiveness and ordered that the fish be returned to the well.
 As they entered the water, both were miraculously returned to life.